JimmBai/ios-decal-lab3_fall17/README.md

 When the user wants to select another image, there are 2 ways to go back to the initial screen: one is to tap the arrow in the top navigation bar; the other is to push the button below the image.

-You'll need to implement this button functionality.
+You'll need to implement the button functionality.
 Make sure that whenever the user taps the button, he/she will be back to the initial image selection view.

 ## Grading ##